preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/settings/open-ai/settings-open-ai/index.rst

 Settings (OpenAI)
 =============================================

 This option is available in Omnia 7.1 and later.
+(Options are a bit different in Omnia 7.5, see below).

 The following settings are available here: